AnalyticsAutomated/CommandRunner/README.rst

 Although DRMAA functions differently you can think of this as effectively run the following command (after following the interpolation rules)

-   ls -file out.file > std.out
+   ls -file out.file -lah > std.out

 Tests
 -----